-Joe Biden Reportedly ‘Personally’ Told Orrin Hatch He Didn’t Belive Anita Hill
+Joe Biden ‘Personally’ Told Orrin Hatch He Didn’t Belive Anita Hill, Report Claims

 — David Sirota (@davidsirota) September 17, 2019

 Per Fox News, a new campaign video for Donald Trump aims at Biden’s fitness for office, highlighting his gaffes and stumbles.
-In addition, fellow Democratic presidential candidate Cory Booker questioned Biden’s fitness following the debate and highlighted Julian Castro’s criticism of Biden’s memory.
+In addition, fellow Democratic presidential candidate Cory Booker questioned Biden’s fitness following the debate and highlighted Julian Castro’s criticism of the former vice president’s memory.

 “I think we are at a tough point right now, because there’s a lot of people concerned about Joe Biden’s ability to carry the ball all the way across the end line without fumbling,” Booker told CNN in an interview, adding that Castro’s concerns were “legitimate.”

-Others thought that Castro’s attack was a low-blow, with some suggesting that his campaign is not going to recover from his performance.
+Others thought that Castro’s attack was a low blow, with some suggesting that his campaign is not going to recover from his performance.

 Despite the criticism, Biden’s doctor — who was named the White House physician when he was vice president — said that he was in excellent physical condition and “more than capable” of handing the campaign rigors.
-Biden also claims to release his medical records after his next physical before voting begins in February.
+Biden also promised to release his medical records after his next physical before voting begins in February.